 In 2015, Vallow was an assistant coach with Portland Thorns FC before returning to the Flash for the 2016 season.
 He followed head coach Paul Riley to the North Carolina Courage when the Flash relocated.

-Nahas brings 13 years of experience with Capital Area Soccer League (now North Carolina FC Youth) to the NC Courage.
-In addition to being an assistant coach for the NC Courage, Nahas will be a coach for the NC Courage Academy.
+Nahas brings 14 years of experience with Capital Area Soccer League (now North Carolina FC Youth) to the NC Courage.
+In addition to being an assistant coach for the NC Courage, Nahas is a coach for the NC Courage Academy.
 He has held several leadership positions with CASL including Director of Girls Classic Soccer, ECNL Director, and Director of CASL Player Development.
 As ECNL Director, he helped CASL reach its highest ranking in USYS of No.7 nationally in 2010-2011.
 Nahas also has valuable US National Team coaching experience including assistant coaching positions with the U20 USWNT and U14 Youth National Team and serving as a US National Team Youth Scout.
 Nahas was a member of the coaching staff that lead the NC Courage to their first NWSL Championship in 2018.